Q-SAM2: Accurate Quantization for Segment Anything Model 2: Technical Appendices and Supplementary Material

 We adopt the standard loss of SAM2 \cite{ravi2024sam2} as \(\mathcal{L}_{\text{SAM2}}\), which is composed of a linear combination of focal and dice losses for mask prediction, mean absolute error (MAE) loss for IoU prediction, and cross-entropy loss for object prediction.
 The weights are set in a fixed ratio of \(20:1:1:1\), respectively.

-Figures~\ref{fig:losses1} and~\ref{fig:losses2} present the loss curves for the W2A4 and W2A8 quantization settings.
-Specifically, Figure~\ref{fig:losses1} shows the results for the B+ model and one configuration of the S model (W2A4), while Figure~\ref{fig:losses2} includes the second S configuration (W2A8) together with both configurations for the T model.
+Figures~\ref{fig:losses1} and~\ref{fig:losses2} present the loss curves for the W2A4 and W2A2 quantization settings.
+Specifically, Figure~\ref{fig:losses1} shows the results for the B+ model and one configuration of the S model (W2A2), while Figure~\ref{fig:losses2} includes the second S configuration (W2A4) together with both configurations for the T model.

-In nearly all settings and across all loss components, Q-SAM2 demonstrates lower training losses compared to the MinMax baseline.
-This consistently improved performance indicates that our calibration-based initialization plays a critical role in improving the subsequent QAT phase.
+In all settings and across all loss components, Q-SAM2 demonstrates lower training losses compared to the MinMax, PACT, and T\_LSQ+ baselines.
 In addition, our model converges faster as the difference in loss values, particularly for the dice and IoU components, increases progressively with each training step.